KaitlinWan/Gary/README.md

 <h1> How did we do this?</h1>
 <p> The visual component of this project is done through processing, and all the tweets are retrieved using a <a href = "http://twitter4j.org/en/index.html"> Java library </a> for the twitter api.
 The tweets are retrieved in real time, and are stored on a per-session basis in a structure that the user decides (heaps or binary tree). </p>

+<h1> How can you use this project?</h1>
+<p>It's simple!
+In our sketchbook directory, we included a folder called twitter4j401.
+This folder (and its contents) should be compied into the "libraries" folder of your Processing directory.
+That's it!
+We took care of all the hard work for you.<p>